quickapps/docs/en/developers/plugins.rst

-Plugins can provide these form inputs by placing them into ``/src/Tempalte/Element/settings.ctp``, here is where you should render all form elements that users will be able to teak.
+Plugins can provide these form inputs by placing them into ``/src/Tempalte/Element/settings.ctp``, here is where you should render all form elements that users will be able to tweak.
 For our "Blog" example, this file could look as follow:

 .. code:: php